‘Stranger Things’ Renewed For Season 4, Twitter Account Teases ‘We’re Not In Hawkins Anymore’

 Stranger Things, the hugely-popular Netflix show that made household names of its teenage stars, has been renewed for a fourth season, People reports.
-Season 4 promises to take viewers outside of the confines of Hawkins, Indiana, the town where the majority of the action of the first three seasons took place.
+Season 4 promises to take viewers outside the confines of Hawkins, Indiana, the town where the majority of the action of the first three seasons took place.

-In a statement, Ted Sarandos, Netflix’s chief content officer, said that the streaming service is keen to continue its relationship with the Duffer Brothers, the two filmmakers whose 1980s nostalgia hit has become one of Netflix’ most talked-about, and most-streamed, original shows.
+In a statement, Ted Sarandos, Netflix’s chief content officer, said that the streaming service is keen to continue its relationship with the Duffer Brothers, the two filmmakers whose 1980s nostalgia hit has become one of Netflix’ most talked-about and most-streamed original shows.

 “We’re thrilled to expand our relationship with them to bring their vivid imaginations to other film and series projects our members will love,” Sarandos said.